-Importantly, maternal and school-aged children's anxious cognitions are highly correlated, especially with regard to threat interpretations (Creswell & O'Connor, 2006; Creswell, Schniering, & Rapee, 2005).
+It is significant that maternal and school-aged children's anxious cognitions are highly correlated, especially with regard to threat interpretations (Creswell & O'Connor, 2006; Creswell, Schniering, & Rapee, 2005).
 A number of studies have attempted to investigate the way in which parents may communicate and transfer such cognitions and interpretation biases to their school-aged children.
 This has typically been done by providing standard vignettes or ambiguous stimuli concerning potentially challenging situations, which parent and child then discuss together.
-These studies have found that, compared to parents of non-anxious school age children, those whose children have an anxiety disorder show particular discourse features: the endorsement or encouragement of child avoidance of potential threat (Barrett, Rapee, Dadds, & Ryan, 1996; Chorpita, Albano, & Barlow, 1996; Dadds, Barrett, Rapee, & Ryan, 1996), more catastrophizing comments (Moore, Whaley, & Sigman, 2004), less reference to positive emotional states and more discouragement of discussion of difficult emotions (Suveg, et al., 2008; Suveg, Zeman, Flannery-Schroeder, & Cassano, 2005).
+These studies have found that, compared to parents of nonanxious school age children, those whose children have an anxiety disorder show particular discourse features: the endorsement or encouragement of child avoidance of potential threat (Barrett et al., 1996; Chorpita, Albano, & Barlow, 1996; Dadds, Barrett, Rapee, & Ryan, 1996), more catastrophizing comments (Moore, Whaley, & Sigman, 2004), less reference to positive emotional states, and more discouragement of discussion of difficult emotions (Suveg et al., 2008; Suveg, Zeman, Flannery-Schroeder, & Cassano, 2005).

-While this research has not generally taken a developmental approach, and the direction of effects (i.e., parent-to-child vs. child-to-parent) is therefore unclear, it is notable that the distinctive parental discourse features identified by Barrett and colleagues (1996) and Chorpita and colleagues (1996) were associated with a subsequent increase in child anxious cognitions and symptoms, suggesting an enhancement of child anxiety as a function of such parent-child conversations.
-Such a conclusion is consistent with experimental findings on the influence of verbal information concerning potential threat on children's anxious beliefs and behaviors (e.g. Field, Hamilton, Knowles, & Plews, 2003; Field & Lawson, 2003; Field, Lawson, & Banerjee, 2008; Lawson, Banerjee, & Field, 2007; Muris, van Zwol, Huijding, & Mayer, 2010; Remmerswaal, Muris, & Huijding, 2013).
-They are also consistent with research with non-clinical populations in which naturalistic conversations have been studied in order to elucidate the 'meaning-making' function of parental discourse (Oppenheim, 2006; Oppenheim, Koren-Karie, & Sagi-Scwartz, 2007).
+Although this research has not generally taken a developmental approach, and the direction of effects (i.e., parentchild vs. child-parent) is therefore unclear, it is notable that the distinctive parental discourse features identified by Barrett and colleagues (1996) and Chorpita and colleagues (1996) were associated with a subsequent increase in children's anxious cognitions and symptoms, suggesting an enhancement of child anxiety as a function of such parent-child conversations.
+Such a conclusion is consistent with experimental findings on the influence of verbal information concerning potential threat on children's anxious beliefs and behaviors (e.g., Field, Hamilton, Knowles, & Plews, 2003; Field & Lawson, 2003; Field, Lawson, & Banerjee, 2008; Lawson, Banerjee, & Field, 2007; Muris, van Zwol, Huijding, & Mayer, 2010; Remmerswaal, Muris, & Huijding, 2013).
+They are also consistent with research with nonclinical populations in which naturalistic conversations have been studied in order to elucidate the "meaning-making" function of parental discourse (Oppenheim, 2006; Oppenheim, Koren-Karie, & Sagi-Scwartz, 2007).

 Although interesting findings have been produced by the studies of information transfer and parental discourse style associated with child anxiety, two aspects of this research potentially limit its usefulness.
-First, while these observational and experimental studies of parenting possess greater validity than those using questionnaires (McLeod, Wood, & Weisz, 2007), it is unclear whether conclusions based on interactions elicited in relation to vignettes concerning hypothetical situations and experimental stimuli extend to real-life experiences of direct relevance to child anxiety and to everyday parent-child interactions (Epstein, 1980; Greco & Morris, 2002).
+First, while these observational and experimental studies of parenting possess greater validity than those using questionnaires (McLeod et al., 2007), it is unclear whether conclusions based on interactions elicited in relation to vignettes concerning hypothetical situations and experimental stimuli extend to real-life experiences of direct relevance to child anxiety and to everyday parent-child interactions (Epstein, 1980; Greco & Morris, 2002).
 This concern has led to a call for more ecologically valid, naturalistic studies (Bögels & Brechman-Toussaint, 2006).
-Second, while evidence about the possible role of parental discourse, or meaning-making, in child anxiety has accumulated in relation to children of school-age, little research of this kind has been conducted with younger, pre-school, children who are at risk for, or who already experience, anxiety.
-Indeed, while such meaning-making may be particularly clear during conversations with older children who are linguistically fluent, younger children may actually be more dependent on their parents to acquire a sense of the significance of events.
+Second, although evidence about the possible role of parental discourse, or meaning making, in child anxiety has accumulated in relation to children of school-age, little research of this kind has been conducted with younger, preschool children who are at risk for, or who already experience, anxiety.
+Although such meaning making may be particularly clear during conversations with older children who are linguistically fluent, younger children may actually be more dependent on their parents to acquire a sense of the significance of events.
 This may be especially true in relation to future events that are unfamiliar and potentially challenging.